 As I child, I became an expert at sellotaping cardboard boxes together.
 Later I took to photography.
-I avoided writing, and followed the sciences as a strategy.
+I avoided writing, and doing sciences was a strategy for doing this.
 Music became one of the biggest things in my life.